imarsman/p/README.md

 utility called `p`, which was a simple pager.
 The modern `less` command is more powerful but I thought it would be fun to implement `p` in Go.

+I have implemented the number of lines argument handling and the list of files to be processed.
+I have not implemented stdin processing as the original did not do that.
+One interesting aspect of `p` is to allow a command to be entered following a page's output.
+It would be interesting to know why this was important in the original.
+I have implemented this

 ## Original C code

 ```c